mDIS For Developers (ICDP internal)

 This is also a system administration task.

-You'll need shell access to run most of these tests, or access to the Continuous-Integration infrastructure, or be in physical posession of the POSTman suite (described in the next paragraph).
+You'll need shell access to run most of these tests, or access to the Continuous Integration infrastructure, or be in physical possession of the POSTman suite (described in the next paragraph).

 REST-API Tests

-- For testing the REST API of the PHP backend, there exist ICDP-internal testsuites, available as collections (opens new window) for the Postman (opens new window) test runner.
+- For testing the REST API of the PHP backend, there exist ICDP-internal testsuites, available as collections for the Postman test runner.
 The testsuites contain many tests of API calls provided by the mDIS PHP controllers.
-Postman testing automates the following actions: create items, insert, update, delete. login/logout.
-And, of course many different variants of GET operations.
+Postman testing automates the following actions: create items, insert, update, delete, login/logout, and, of course, many different variants of GET operations.

 This collection is available to all ICDP team members.